Skała: History

 In 1794, after the Battle of Racławice, Tadeusz Kościuszko designed Skała as a fortified camp, protecting northern approaches to the city of Kraków.
 On May 18, 1794, Prussian Army attacked and captured Skała.
-After the Partitions of Poland, the town briefly belonged to the Habsburg Empire, and in 1815 – 1915, it was part of Russian-controlled Congress Poland.
+The town was annexed by Austria in the Third Partition of Poland in 1795.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
 As a result, the town was cut off from Kraków, which remained part of Austrian Galicia.
 Due to the proximity of the sealed border, the development of Skała was stopped for more than 100 years, as both Russian and Austrian governments did not promote mutual trade.

 During the January Uprising, several skirmishes between Russian troops and Polish rebels took place in the area of Skała.
 In the nearby Ojców a Polish camp was created, under Marian Langiewicz.
 On March 5, 1863, a battle took place at a Skała cemetery.
 As a result, in 1870 Russian authorities stripped Skała of its town charter.
 In the late 19th century the population of the village was 2,823, with 12% Jewish.
 In the first months of World War I, heavy fighting between Russians and Austrians took place here.
+In 1918, Poland regained independence and control of Skała.
 In the Second Polish Republic, Skała belonged to Kielce Voivodeship, with a population of 3,593 in 1921.

-The village was captured and burned by the Wehrmacht on September 6, 1939 (see Invasion of Poland).
+During World War II, the village was captured and burned by the Wehrmacht on September 6, 1939 (see Invasion of Poland).
 A ghetto was established for the Skała Jews; besides executions the town Jews were deported to the ghettos of Słomniki and Wolbrom.
-During World War II, Skała was an important center of Polish resistance, in July 1944, the Home Army units fought the Germans in several skirmishes.
+During the German occupation, Skała was an important center of Polish resistance, including the local unit of the Home Army under the cryptonym "Sylwester".
+In July 1944, the Home Army units fought the Germans in several skirmishes.

 After the war, Skała remained a village until 1987.
+From 1975 to 1998, it was administratively located in the Kraków Voivodeship.

+Sights

 The town retains its medieval urban shape, with a large market square in the middle, and a stone monument of Saint Florian (ca. 1800).
 Skała is the seat of a gmina, and has a late Baroque church (18th century), with a wooden bell tower (1765).